Crypto Asset Disclosure Notes: What the Financial Statements Must Say (2026)

 Crypto Asset Disclosure Notes: What the Financial Statements Must Say

-• Crypto is volatile, often material, judgementally measured → users need what is held, how measured, and the risks.
+• Crypto is volatile, often material, and measured under judgemental policies, so users need to know what is held, how it is measured, and the risks.

-• FASB ASU 2023-08 added specific crypto disclosures alongside fair value + the 2026 FASB separate balance-sheet line.
+• FASB ASU 2023-08 added specific crypto disclosures alongside the move to fair value, with a separate balance-sheet line in the 2026 FASB taxonomy.

-• IFRS requires the accounting policy and, where fair value is used, the IFRS 13 hierarchy level, technique, and L2/L3 inputs, plus significant judgements.
+• IFRS requires the accounting policy and, where fair value is used, the IFRS 13 hierarchy level, valuation technique, and Level 2 and Level 3 inputs, plus the significant judgements.

-• Custody and risk context is increasingly expected (some required, some good practice).
+• Custody and risk context is increasingly expected; some of it is required and some is good practice.

-• IFRS ≠ US GAAP disclosure — a dual-reporting group satisfies both.
+• IFRS and US GAAP disclosures differ, so a dual-reporting group has to satisfy both.

 Why specific disclosures